Breast Rash: Symptoms,Causes,Treatments

 Common Breast Rashes:

-• Dermatitis or eczema of the nipple may occur in certain nursing women because the nipples are irritated by the baby's mouth, tight clothing, or trapped moisture.
-Eczema of the nipple and areola may also be observed in women who are not breastfeeding.
+• Dermatitis or eczema of the nipple may occur in nursing women due to irritation from the baby's mouth, tight clothing, or trapped moisture.

-Inflammatory breast cancer(IBC):
+Inflammatory breast cancer(IBC)

 Inflammatory breast cancer (IBC) is aggressive breast cancer that develops when cancer cells enter the lymphatic vessels draining the skin of the breast.
 When the vessels are blocked by cancer cells, symptoms start to appear.
 These include: